-Copyright 2009 by Mario Vaden
+Copyright 2015 by Mario Vaden

-Also, TallTrees Grove is not in Jedediah Smith Redwoods, for those who may have read something along those lines.
-That grove is in Redwood National Park near Redwood Creek, requires a permit and gate lock combination code, and would be difficult access for gear.
-The best known grove in Jedediah Smith is Stout Grove ... but that's no where this took place, either.
+Also, Tall Trees Grove is not in Jedediah Smith Redwoods for those who may have read something along those lines.
+That grove is farther in Redwood National Park, requires a permit and gate lock combination and would be difficult access for gear.
+The best known grove in Jedediah Smith is Stout Grove but thats not the place either.

-What I learned: Del Norte county California provided the land of Endor backdrop where rebels and Ewoks fought the evil Empire in Star Wars Return of the Jedi.
+Del Norte county California provided the land of Endor backdrop where rebels and Ewoks fought the evil Empire in Star Wars Return of the Jedi.
 Lucasfilm shot scenes for moon of Endor near Smith River on Miller-Rellim Redwood Company land April to May, 1982.

-In commentary, producer George Lucas said he wanted a primitive look.
+In commentary producer George Lucas said he wanted a primitive look.
 To take down a technological super-power, rebels and Ewoks used natural resources like stone and wood.
 "A jungly kind of place, the color of life, a cradle of life environment."

-The crew was on Morrison Creek Road, where old-growth redwoods were slated to be logged.
+The crew was on Morrison Creek Rd., where old-growth redwoods were slated to be logged.
 Before filming, some ground had to be leveled.
 "We came in about 11 months ago with bulldozers to level the ground and replant ferns and seeds so we had an area that looked natural" (Kazanjian).

 Filming included a chase scene through redwoods, shot by a cameraman walking through the forest.
 Actors shot their sequences in front of green screen.
 Throughout battle scenes, redwoods smash to the ground and the shield generator is blown up amidst giant redwoods.
-"Here it is on film and at least the process entertained everyone before it had to be cut down".
+"Here it is on film and at least the process entertained everyone before it had to be cut down"